The Complete Agile Project Manager: Master Your Projects

 Extreme Programming

 Extreme Programming (XP) is an Agile Methodology that emphasizes technical excellence and customer satisfaction.
 It focuses on Extreme Programming Practices such as pair programming, test-driven development, and frequent releases.
 XP advocates Iterative Development through short development cycles.
 This allows teams to adapt to changing requirements quickly.
-The methodology encourages Agile Team Collaboration by engaging customers and developers throughout the project.- Pair Programming: Two developers work together at one workstation, enhancing code quality.
+The methodology encourages Agile Team Collaboration by engaging customers and developers throughout the project.

 - Test-Driven Development: Writing tests before coding ensures functionality.